Purpose

 • Iodine, works against bacteria, bacterial spores, yeasts, fungi and viruses.
 Works well at temperatures < 40°C, pH 3.5-4.5.
 Is corrosive and may cause color changes.
 Is used as a solution in alcohol for wound disinfection.
 Used as iodophors (surface-active organic iodine compounds) in the food industry: they are particularly effective against bacteria, viruses, yeasts and fungi and to a lesser extent against bacteriophages and spores.

-• Aldehydes > work against bacteria, bacteriophages, yeasts, fungi and viruses and also against spores in the event of long contact time.
+• Aldehydes > work against bacteria, bacteriophages, yeasts, fungi and viruses and also against spores in the of long contact time.
 Disruption of cell wall and enzyme system.
 They react with protein-rich dirt and are unstable in an alkaline environment.
 Toxic, aggressive, pungent odor.
 Are used for evaporating rooms.
 For example formalin (37% formaldehyde solution), glutaric dialdehyde and glyoxal.

 • Alcohols > work against bacteria and some viruses and fungi, but not against spore-forming agents.
 Cause cell membrane breakdown.
 Leaves no residue, sensitive to protein-rich dirt, expensive.
 Limited use (laboratories, skin disinfectant).
 For example alcohol 70% (works better than 96%).
 Combination with other disinfectants possible, for example iodine and chlorhexidine.